NisargBhalani20/CPSC_471_PROJECT/README.md

   python3 manage.py createsuperuser

+- If more Customers are needed, create them using:

+   python3 manage.py create_customer username password

 - New Products, Supplies, or Shipments can be added from the Business Owner dashboard.
 - If necessary, new users and data can be created using Django Admin Panel at: http://127.0.0.1:8000/admin/